SaratogaMSET/FRC-2023/pfchangs/README.md

 code like it's inlined into the server thread's code, stopping the server thread from proceeding until after it receives filtered data from the localizer.)
 * What do we return when the robot is first initialized?
-(This may be a non-issue in Quixilver's implementation, but my believe is that when the match starts, there will be a delay between when the raw data is sent to the filter and when we get a measurement back from the filter.
+(This may be a non-issue in Quixilver's implementation, but my belief is that when the match starts, there will be a delay between when the raw data is sent to the filter and when we get a measurement back from the filter.
 In the past, since everything was on the robot, this delay was so small as to be a non-issue.
 Now, however, there is a chance we might want to use pose data before it's actually initialized, eg. for auto pathing.
 What